Ted Bundy’s first confirmed victim was 18-year-old university student Karen Sparks.

 - Bundy admitted to psychologist Art Norman that he killed two women in Atlantic City in 1969.
 This has led to speculation that he may have been behind the killings of Susan Margarite Davis and Elizabeth Perry.

-- While speaking with detective Robert D. Keppel, he admitted to murdering a woman in Burlington, Vermont in 1971 and another woman Seattle in 1972.
-He also hinted about killing a hitchhiker near Tumwater in 1973.
+- While speaking with detective Robert D. Keppel, he admitted to murdering a woman in Burlington, Vermont in 1971 and another woman in Seattle in 1972.

 As you can see, there may have been multiple victims before Lynda Ann Healy.

-If Bundy’s recollections were 100% true, then it would mean that he murdered six or seven women before 1974.
+If all of these confessions were 100% true, then it would mean that Bundy murdered six or seven women before 1974.